pkra/peterkrautzberger.org/future-mathml2.md

 So I see no reason to give up on MathML, let alone math and science notation on the web.
 Because one thing has not changed: it's still the best markup for math on the web and education, industry, and research need good markup that works on the web.

-Even without native browser implementations being a goal, I think MathML can still be a trail blazer for scientific notation.
+Even without native browser implementations being a realistic goal, I think MathML can still be a trail blazer for scientific notation.
 It is, after all, a long standing W3C standard and we know it works very well in the browser (even if you need polyfills).

 I think there are two problems we can focus on that are just as useful to move the web and scientific markup forward: